-So when asking yourself what do turtles eat, keep in mind that for baby turtles there are three main types of food that are commonly fed to baby turtles: Commercially bought turtle food, fish food, and live foods.
+There are three main types of pet food that are commonly fed to baby turtles: Commercially bought turtle food, fish food, and live foods.

 Commercially Bought Turtle Food For Baby Turtles

-This is probably the most common and most easily available for of pet turtle food.
-They come in small sticks and pellets, and there are some which are specifically made for baby turtles.
+This is probably the most common and easily available turtle food around.
+They come in small sticks or pellets with variations made specifically for baby turtles.
 They tend to be smaller sized pellets to accommodate the smaller mouths of baby turtles.

 You can of course feed them “normal” pet turtle food but be sure to break the food up into bite size pieces for their little mouths.
 If you feed baby turtles food that is too large for their small mouths they might choke.